GianniBYoung/chezmoi-telescope.nvim/README.md

 # chezmoi-telescope.nvim
-Custom Telescope Picker or Chez Moi Managed Dot files
+Custom Telescope Picker for Chez Moi Managed Dot files

 # Installation
 All that is needed is to install the plugin and load the `telescope extension` via `require("telescope").load_extension("chezmoi")`.